bintracker/bintracker/docs/FAQ.md

 Go to your Bintracker folder, and open the file `config.scm` from the `config` subfolder in a text editor.
 Find the line that says `;; (load-keymap "en")`, remove the two semicolons, and change the `"en"` part to `"fr"`, `"de"`, or whatever layout you use.
 See the `keymap` subfolder of the `config` folder for a list of available keymaps.
 If no suitable keymap exists, you can derive your own by copying one of the existing keymaps and editing it.

+### Sound is choppy and/or lags.
+What to do about this?

+Try adding `"-nofilter" "-nomax"` to the list of MAME default-args in `config/emulators.scm`.
+If that doesn't help, another one to try is  `"-autoframeskip"`.
+If that still doesn't help, add `"-video" "none"` instead.
+Newer versions of MAME will complain about this, but it nevertheless fixes most cases of bad audio.

 ## Development